Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 6870 is quite a bit (about 102%) more effective at anisotropic filtering than the Radeon HD 4850 1GB. (explain)
+Texel RateThe Radeon HD 6870 should be a lot (more or less 102%) more effective at anisotropic filtering than the Radeon HD 4850 1GB. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 6870 is a better choice, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 6870 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison